hgromer/pymarshaler/README.md

 Pymarshall can also handle containers that store user defined types.
 The `Set[str]` could easily have been `Set[UserDefinedType]`

-Pymarshall also supports default values, and will use any default values supplies in the `__init__` if those values aren't present in the JSON data.
+Pymarshall also supports default values, and will use any default values supplied in the `__init__` if those values aren't present in the JSON data.

 ```python
 from pymarshall import marshall